JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/docs/WHITEPAPER.md

 **4. A Domain-Specific Language for AWS Mesh Networking**

 Layered composition of Terraform modules forms an embedded DSL for specifying multi-region, dual-stack network topologies declaratively.
 The language exhibits formal properties including denotational semantics (VPC configurations map to AWS resources deterministically), operational semantics (step-by-step execution model), and language design principles (orthogonality, economy of expression, zero-cost abstractions).
 This represents the first application of compiler theory and programming language design to infrastructure-as-code at this scale.

+**5. Three-Tier Subnet Security Model**

+Introduction of isolated subnets as a first-class architectural primitive, providing provable network isolation (zero internet routes) for air-gapped workloads.
+This enables Kubernetes clusters, databases, and compliance workloads to participate fully in mesh connectivity while maintaining mathematical guarantees of internet disconnection—eliminating a common security gap in traditional public/private subnet models.

 2.4 Overview of Architecture